• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Pinzimonio is one of the easiest, simplest and most versatile Italian antipasti.
+This Italian olive oil dipping sauce called pinzimonio is one of the easiest Italian antipasti.
 It’s light, healthy, delicious and absolutely perfect to celebrate local, seasonal, fresh produce.

 It’s also economical, easy to make ahead and can be served all year round.